morrys/react-relay-offline/README.md

 - management and utilities for network detection

-- automatic use of the polity **store-only** when the application is offline
+- automatic use of the policy **store-only** when the application is offline

 - optimization in store management and addition of **TTL** to queries in the store